wbamberg/bootbonnet/src/posts/yucatan.md

 ## Monday

 Celestún day and paddling through the mangroves.
 We were late getting there because Easy Way Car Rental does not in fact open at 7am as advertised, more like 9.30.
-Steven at Easy Way told that we had unlimited mileage, "but don't go to Colombia".
+Steven at Easy Way told us that we had unlimited mileage, "but don't go to Colombia".
 His car felt... loose, as if parts of it might come unattached, given enough vibration.

 Still, the Guardianes de los Manglares de Dzinintún didn't mind us being late, they were just hanging out.
 We peed in these extremely rustic toilets in very dilapidated palapas that were infested with giant iguanas, this will be important later on.